ocean-tracking-network/jb-acoustic-telemetry/_episodes/07-plotting-data.md

 ## Spatial Plots:

-Summarise things by station and individual ID, and then plot a map of each animal path.
+Summarise data by station and individual ID, and then plot a map of each animal path.

 ~~~
 # examine by station and FishID: